 She has published in Le Monde, PARIS Match, Le Monde des Religions, Days Japan, VSD, Causette, L'Express, StudioCineLive, Ca M'intéresse, Socialter, L'Obs. as well as in various political publications.

-Eugénie is represented by the collective Divergence Images.
+Eugénie is represented by the collective Divergence Images and the Agency Parallelo Zero.